frictionlessdata/tableschema-js/README.md

 Instance always returns `Promise`.
 In case if schema object is not valid, it will reject promise.

 Source of data can be:
-* array of rows with values
+* array of objects with values, represent the rows
 * local CSV file
 * remote CSV file (URL)
 * readable stream